Masriyan/DevoSIEM_UCL/README.md

 - **[INDEX.md](INDEX.md)** - Complete index of all use cases organized by category and severity
 - **[CONTRIBUTING.md](CONTRIBUTING.md)** - Guidelines for adding new use cases
+- **[BANNER_INFO.md](BANNER_INFO.md)** - Information about creating the repository banner image
 - Individual use case files with detailed documentation

 ## Disclaimer

+### Community Project Notice

+**This project is NOT officially affiliated with, sponsored by, or endorsed by DEVO Technology or any DEVO-related entity.**

+- This is an **independent, community-driven project** created by security professionals for security professionals
+- The author is **not employed by or representing DEVO Technology**
+- DEVO SIEM® is a registered trademark of DEVO Technology Inc.
+- All use cases and content are provided **"as-is"** without any warranty or official support from DEVO
+- For official DEVO documentation, please visit: [https://docs.devo.com/](https://docs.devo.com/)
+- For official DEVO support, contact DEVO Technology directly

+### Use Case Disclaimer

 These use cases are provided as templates and should be tested and tuned for your specific environment.
 Always validate rules in a non-production environment first.
 Detection effectiveness may vary based on:
 - Data source availability and quality
 - Environment-specific configurations
 - Baseline normal behavior
 - Threat landscape evolution
+- DEVO platform version and features

+**No Warranty:** The author provides these use cases without any warranty, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.

 ## Support